About the Major

 - 4. Address scientific questions using quantitative approaches and critical reasoning, including developing hypotheses, analyzing data, and interpreting results.

-- 6. Communicate scientific data and concepts orally and in writing.
+- 5. Communicate scientific data and concepts.

 The biological sciences degree provides suitable preparation for a wide variety of careers, including teaching, biological research, work with various governmental agencies or with private companies, and all the health sciences.
 It provides an excellent background for students wishing to enter a graduate program in biology, a teacher-training program, a health professional school, or other professional schools.